“Being a professional athlete was my ticket to learning the world, but being an artist is my ticket to learning me”.

 “I’ve been able to put a bigger stamp on my work with Rendition Entertainment, because it’s not just about making good music anymore, it’s about the relentless possibilities of marketing and widening your peripheral vision to find the strengths and personal characteristics of your project or act.
 I love figuring out how to use this information to target core fans with something they will love”.

-“For an artist or individual tying make it in this game, it can be overwhelming.
-You can understand why some just say fuck it! and take the easy way out, give up on their goals and dreams and just ‘exist’.
+“For an artist or individual trying to make it in this game, it can be overwhelming.
+You can understand why some just say fuck it and take the easy way out, give up on their goals and dreams and just ‘exist’.
 The fear of just existing, giving up on my dreams and settling is hell on earth to me.
 Shoot!
-I flip just looking at the words”.
+I flip just looking at the words”